On the Stueckelberg Like Generalization of General Relativity: Discussion and conclusion

 We have shown how the Stueckelberg equation for a relativistic point particle comes from a 6-dimensional space, $M_{2,4}$, with signature (2,4), that is $(+ - - - -+)$.
 Two extra dimensions, one time like and one space like, are necessary, because then in the equation we obtain the first derivative of the wave function with respect to a Lorentz, SO(1,3), invariant parameter $\tau$ which is identified with the fifth coordinate $X^5$.

-An argument in favor of such 6D space comes from the works on the two time (2T) physics considered by Bars et al. \,\ci{Bars}.
-The phase space action (\ref{2.10}) for a point particle is a particular case of a more general action that is invariant under local Sp(2) transformations between coordinates and momenta.
+An argument in favor of such 6D space comes from the works on the two time (2T) physics\,\ci{Bars} that is invariant under local Sp(2) transformations between coordinates and momenta.
 In such theory there are three Lagrange multipliers associated with three constraints, which cannot be satisfied in 4D spacetime $M_{1,3}$.
-They can be satisfied in 6D space $M_{2,4}$.
-Since the theory by Bars et al. \,\ci{Bars} is based on very strong foundations, we can conclude that such 6D space is a reasonable subsitute for 4D spacetime.
-It enables to formulate the 2T physics on the one hand, and the Stueckelberg theory on the other hand.
-A possible deeper relationship between the two theories has yet to be explored.
+They can be satisfied in 6D space $M_{2,4}$, or in a suitable higher dimensional space.
+Since the theory by Bars et al.\,\ci{Bars} is based on very strong foundations, we can conclude that the 6D space is a reasonable subsitute for 4D spacetime.
+It enables to formulate the 2T physics on the one hand, and the Stueckelberg theory on the other hand, but not both at once.
+A relationship between the two theories has yet to be explored.
+A clue is to consider a higher than six dimensional space and to impose the Sp(2) constraints on the variables entering the phase space action, and thus obtain a generalization of the 2T physics.
+The phase space action (\ref{2.9}) in six dimensions---that the Stueckelberg theory in embedded in---is a particular, gauge fixed, case of the Sp(2) invariant action in higher than six dimensions.
+According to such view, the local Sp(2) invariance holds in a higher dimensional space, whereas in the 6-dimensional subspace $M_{2,4}$, it is broken.
+But, in $M_{2,4}$ one might expect the problem with ghosts due to the extra time like dimension.
+Concerning ghosts, it was shown in Refs.\,\ci{PavsicSaasFee,PavsicPseudoHarm,PavsicBook} that they do not necesarily occur in spaces with time like dimensions, if one defines vacuum in an alternative way, as proposed by Jackiw et al.\,\ci{Jackiw}.

 There exists another direction of research, which is based on the concept of configuration space, i.e., the space of possible matter configurations.
 An example of such space is the 16D space of oriented $r$-volumes, associated with extended objects, e.g., branes.
-We call it Clifford space, $C$, because it is a manifold whose tangent space at any point is Clifford algebra $Cl(1,3)$.
+We call it Clifford space, $C$, because it is a manifold whose tangent space at any point is a Clifford algebra $Cl(1,3)$.
 If we define the metric according to eq.\,(\ref{3.6}), then the signature of $C$ is $(8,8)$.
 A subspace of $C$ is $M_{2,4}$.
-Therefore, if we adopt the concept of Clifford space, $C$, we do not need to postulate extra dimensions of spacetime, in order to have the 6D space formulation of the Stueckelberg theory and of the 2T physics.
+Therefore, if we adopt the concept of Clifford space, $C$, we do not need to postulate extra dimensions of spacetime, in order to have the 6D space formulation of the Stueckelberg theory, or of the 2T physics.
 Four dimensions of $C$ can be identified with the four dimensions of spacetime, whilst the remaining 12 dimensions of $C$ are associated with the intrinsic configurations of matter living in the 4-dimensional spacetime.